 The show is a reimagining of the infamous Entartete Musik (Degenerate Music) exhibition of 1938, intended by the Nazi government to alert the German public to “inferior and ultimately dangerous” forms of music, particularly jazz and Jewish music.
 Through bravura interpretations of songs by Hanns Eisler and Bertolt Brecht; Mischa Spoliansky; Kurt Weill and Lion Feuchtwanger; Friedrich Hollaender and Kurt Tucholsky; excerpts from Ernst Krenek's jazz-opera Jonny spielt auf and atonal Schoenberg, the performance highlights the extraordinary range of musical styles unjustly branded as "degenerate", and gives a fascinating insight into the Berlin political cabarets of the Twenties and Thirties.
 The songs are interspersed with spoken excerpts from the Entartete Musik exhibition pamphlet (1938), whilst video projections show scenes of everyday life during the days of the Weimar Republic.

 Since premiering at the 2014 London Song Festival, the show has been featured on BBC Radio, toured the UK and has been presented in Berlin.
-2018 sees the concept developed into a fully staged production entitled Effigies of Wickedness, a collaboration between English National Opera and the Gate Theatre.
+2018 saw the concept developed into a fully staged production entitled Effigies of Wickedness, a critically acclaimed collaboration between English National Opera and the Gate Theatre.

 Peter Brathwaite, baritone & creator